-Macramé is described and defined as a succession of weaving and knotting used to make something.
+Macramé is a craft of knotting using cotton, hemp and/or jute rope.
+The technique is described and defined as a succession of weaving and knotting used to make something.
 Years ago, it was associated with the groovy counterculture.
 Macramé can be created on any scale from small to large and usually involves an intricate and/or delicate pattern.
 This craft is really an art and true macramé is not done with machines but by hand.

 The art of macramé was used to create a variety of products.
 It became especially popular during the 19th century for American home décor.
 It sounds strange now, but many people proudly displayed various macramé items around the house.
-Everything from tablecloths, wall hangings and plant hangers could be seen in just about every house in the 70’s.
+Everything from tablecloths, wall hangings and plant hangers could be seen in just about every house in the '70s.

 Even macramé window curtains made the list of household items.
 They didn’t really help block the light or provide a lot of privacy, but they were really groovy!

+Hanging macramé planters were also popular.
+They were also huge dust catchers but no worries… if it was popular, it was groovy!
 Trying to wrangle a spider plant or a philodendron into a macramé plant hanger is no easy task.
 If you’ve ever done it, you probably ended up with a few stray leaves by the time you were done.

+Macramé is similar to crocheting but became very popular in the groovy era.
 Not surprisingly, macramé was very popular with hippies and the counterculture generation back in the '70s.
 It became somewhat of a stereotypical hippie “thing.”
 That being the case, the true charm of macramé was found in clothing, apparel and jewelry.

 Macramé played a huge part in the counterculture fashion world.
 Because of the “nature of the beast,” it was a great way to express one’s individuality.
 It was fun, fringy, unique and very, very hip!